pjham/IndiaRainfallAnalysis/README.md

 **Statsmodels** – Time series analysis (Dickey-Fuller test, ACF/PACF, SARIMA)
 **Scikit-learn** – Machine learning utilities (train-test split, evaluation)
 **XGBoost** – Machine learning model for rainfall prediction

 ---

+## Conclusion
+This study provides a data-driven approach to understanding India’s rainfall patterns and forecasting future trends.
+By leveraging statistical time-series models and machine learning, we can equip policymakers, farmers, and disaster management teams with crucial insights for climate resilience and sustainable development.

+---